sharoncornelius/idpf-specification/idpf_specification.md

 <tr class="header">
 <th><p>Max TX packet size as sent by the host driver (excluding any
 expansion done by the device).</p>
-<p>Note : Device is obligated to check the max_mtu on the TX path.
+<p>Note: Device is obligated to check the max_mtu on the TX path.
 On
 the RX path ,the device is not required to check the max_mtu which means that host SW can accept packets bigger than max_mtu.</p></th>
 <th><em><strong>max_mtu</strong></em></th>